heera9332/code-docs/docs/rgpv/mtech/computer-science/sem-2/web-technolog-and-ecommerce/03-arp.md

 ## Preventing ARP Spoofing:

-Static ARP Entries: You can manually assign IP-MAC mappings in the ARP table, making it resistant to ARP spoofing, though it’s impractical for large networks.
+**Static ARP Entries:** You can manually assign IP-MAC mappings in the ARP table, making it resistant to ARP spoofing, though it’s impractical for large networks.

-ARP Inspection: Dynamic ARP Inspection (DAI) on network switches can help protect against ARP spoofing attacks by ensuring only legitimate ARP packets are forwarded.
+**ARP Inspection:** Dynamic ARP Inspection (DAI) on network switches can help protect against ARP spoofing attacks by ensuring only legitimate ARP packets are forwarded.

-VPNs and Encryption: By using encryption (like in SSL/TLS or IPsec), the data can still be secured even if ARP spoofing occurs.
+**VPNs and Encryption:** By using encryption (like in SSL/TLS or IPsec), the data can still be secured even if ARP spoofing occurs.

+## Function:

+- Maps IP address → MAC address
+- Used by a host to find the hardware address (MAC) of another device on the same local network.

+**Example Scenario:**

+- A computer wants to send data to 192.168.1.10 but only knows the IP.
+- It sends an ARP Request: "Who has 192.168.1.10?"
+- The device with that IP replies with its MAC address.

+**Use Case:**

+Required for IPv4 networking on Ethernet LANs.